mrkhorasani/Master-Slave-DNS-Bind9/README.md

 Make sure to add the correct path for your master zone.
 I will create the zone within a folder called zones, that I will create in the next step.

 //MasterZone
-zone “My.domain.loc” {
+zone “my.domain.loc” {
  type master;
- file “/etc/bind/zones/db.My.domain.loc”;
+ file “/etc/bind/zones/db.my.domain.loc”;
 //secondary server IP address
  allow-transfer {192.168.0.253;};
  also-notify {192.168.0.253;};